Material qualities and finishing processes for knives

 The importance of different material qualities

-When evaluating the material qualities of circular and straight knives and knife edges, tool life is one of the most important parameters.
+When evaluating the material qualities of circular and straight knives, tool life is one of the most important parameters.
 Across all industries, tool changes mean undesirable machine downtime due to the need for regrinding, which reduces productivity.

 Since knives are used in a wide variety of industries under a wide variety of operating conditions, the choice of material is of decisive importance.
 The respective pairing of materials and working hardnesses for upper and lower knives is of great importance for the wear behaviour.
+Chrome-alloyed steels are used as the standard blade material.
+The use of high-chrome alloyed high-speed steels and powder-metallurgically melted high-speed steels as well as carbide and ceramics can increase the tool life many times over.
 However, due to the environmental conditions and the material to be cut, in some cases the corrosion resistance of the cutting tools used as well as the knife service life are of primary importance.